World Economic Forum USA

 The World Economic Forum USA is an independent non-profit organization committed to improving the state of the world by engaging industry leaders in partnerships to shape global, regional and industry agendas.

-The World Economic Forum USA’s New York office acts as the headquarters for various industries within the Centre for Business Engagement that are based in New York, as well as for the Foundation's North America and Latin America activities.
+The World Economic Forum USA’s New York office acts as the headquarters for various communities in the Centre for Global Industries, as well as for North America and Latin America activities.

 World Economic Forum USA Leadership Team

 Master’s in Operational Research, Aarhus School of Business, Denmark